Sugar Creek in Southern Door County

 Last Thursday afternoon I got a text from my husband asking if I had plans for the night.
 He was asked to go walleye fishing after work.
 I replied, nope.
 No plans, but go I’ll make some now.
 It was a very warm day and we had an extreme amount of rain earlier in the week, so I knew the creeks would be running.
-Late in the day makes a wonderful time to play in the water happy as a clam with a tripod and camera.
+Late in the day makes a wonderful time to play in the water and makes me happy to play in Sugar Creek in Southern Door County Wisconsin with a tripod and camera.

 On the Road to Sugar Creek

 The creek is about a 20-minute drive from my home.
-It is a pleasant, country backroad drive.
-I watch the farm fields and edge of the woods for wildlife, farm equipment, and barns to photograph.
-Nothing really stuck out.
+It is a pleasant, country backroad drive where I enjoy watching the farm fields and edge of the woods for wildlife, farm equipment, and barns to photograph in all seasons.

 Getting Set Up

-Since it was still rather hot, the cool water was a pleasant place to be.
+Since it was rather hot, the cool water was a pleasant place to be.
 Although, I was still fighting the skitters off.
-They must have taken a pint of blood out of my body, even with heavy deet on.
+They must have taken a pint of blood out of my body, even with heavy deet as my new scent.
 Relentless little buggers.

 Long Exposures Cool Photos

-With the filters on I was able to extend the exposure of the photographs.
+Even in fairly bright sunlight with filters on I was able to extend the exposure of the photographs.
 Giving the water different looks.
-Sometimes like glass, and other times leaving a little motion to her.
+Sometimes like glass, and other times leaving just a little motion.

-This small step down rock ledge looked interesting.
-Sometimes with a little longer exposure even the small step down with water can look a tad majestic.
+This small step-down rock ledge looked interesting.
+Sometimes with a little longer exposure, even the small step down with water can look a tad majestic.
 I love how you can see the flowage pattern of the water.
-Some flows over the rocks and additional water flower in front of the rock steps.
+Some flows over the rocks and additional water flow in front of the rock steps.

 I thought I’d explore and enjoy the beach area until sunset.

 One of my favorite things was walking on the beach.
-This year the water level is much higher, so there isn’t as much beach but how about all those round stones and the slight coloring to the early sunset sky.
-Isn’t it dreamy?
-Perfection, really.
+This year the water level is much higher, so there isn’t as much beach this year, but how about all those round stones?

-I ended up talking to a guy about photography on the beach and before I knew it, I was right at the place I like to leave and head for home.
+I ended up talking to a guy about photography on the beach and before I knew it, I was at the place I like to leave and head for home.
 At my age, I finally understand why my grandmother always said she didn’t have headlights.
-I’m a little hesitate staying in this area at dark because of the large population of deer that enjoy playing chicken with your car.
-I have been on the losing battle once.
-Haha.
-I don’t like the area for that reason alone.
-But, come November, I bet the hunters love it.
+The large population of deer that enjoy playing chicken with your car.
+I have been in a losing battle once.